 Frequently asked questions

 One main difference is that a PLH flat has a 10-year Minimum Occupation Period (MOP), as opposed to the typical five-year MOP.
-Owners also cannot rent out the whole unit after the end of the MOP.
+Owners also cannot rent out the whole unit after the MOP.
 There will also be a reduced quota for the Married Child Priority Scheme for those applying for a PLH flat, and a subsidy clawback for those selling the unit on the resale market.

 Looking to sell your property?